alex-maleno/Fuzzing-Module/README.md

         - This error arises when directory names contain space characters
     - For example, the complete command looks something like the following for one of the authors of this repository: `docker run --rm -it -v "/Users/george/Desktop/CS Capstone/capstone/medium":"/Users/george/Desktop/CS Capstone/capstone/medium" f9a71912b4`

-## How to Compile Target 1

-TODO (copy in)

-## How to Run AFL++ on Target 1
+## How to Run AFL++ on Problem 1

-1. Within the /AFLplusplus directory (you should start here in the container when you start it), `make` the executables (this may take a few minutes, be patient)
-2. Once done building the AFLplusplus executables, navigate to the folder of the code you want to fuzz.
-You will need to go up a directory from /AFLplusplus (cd ..), and then cd into [name of the directory you are adding to the container] from step 4 of "Creating a Container to Fuzz Code".
+1. After starting the docker container, you should be within the `/AFLplusplus` directory.
+Navigate to the folder of the code you want to fuzz.
+You will need to go up a directory from `/AFLplusplus` (`cd ..`), and then `cd` into [name of the directory you are adding to the container] from step 4 of "Creating a Container to Fuzz Code".
-3. Create a build directory (standard practice to name it build)
+2. Create a build directory (standard practice to name it build)
     - `mkdir build`
-4. Change directory into build
+3. Change directory into build
     - `cd build`
-5. Add AFL++ tooling to the compiler for your executable:
+4. Add AFL++ tooling to the compiler for your executable:
     - `CC=/AFLplusplus/afl-clang-lto CXX=/AFLplusplus/afl-clang-lto++ cmake ..`
-    - afl-clang-lto/++ are just one example of compilers you can use with AFL++ - different compilers have different examples.
-You can use any of the compilers within the /AFLplusplus directory, and the CXX variable name is always the same as the CC variable, with ++ appended to the end
+    - `afl-clang-lto/++` is just one example of compilers you can use with AFL++ - different compilers have different advantages.
+You can use any of the compilers within the `/AFLplusplus` directory, and the `CXX` variable name is always the same as the `CC` variable, with `++` appended to the end
-6. Make the files in build
+5. Make the files in build
     - `make`
-7. If you do not already have a seed directory, follow this process to create and populate one using the dd command.
-If you do have such a directory, skip to step 8.
+6. If you do not already have a seed directory, follow this process to create and populate one using the `dd` command.
+If you do have such a directory, skip to step 7.
         - `cd ..`
         - `mkdir seeds`
         - `dd if=/dev/urandom of=seed_i bs=64 count=10`
-        - repeat the above step 5 times, each time changing the value seed_i to seed_ii, etc.
+        - repeat the above step 5 times, each time changing seed_i (e.g. final files would be seed_0 through seed_4)
         - `cd ..`
         - `cd build`
-    - You can read more about the dd command at this [Stack Exchange post](https://unix.stackexchange.com/questions/33629/how-can-i-populate-a-file-with-random-data)
+    - You can read more about the `dd` command at this [Stack Exchange post](https://unix.stackexchange.com/questions/33629/how-can-i-populate-a-file-with-random-data)
-8. Once you have a seed directory, enter the following command:
+7. Once you have a seed directory, enter the following command:
-    - `/AFLplusplus/afl-fuzz -i [full path to your seeds directory] -o out -m none -d -- [full path to the executable, i.e. /code/build/testapp]`
+    - `/AFLplusplus/afl-fuzz -i [full path to your seeds directory] -o out -m none -d -- [full path to the executable]`

 Congratulations, you are now running AFL++ on your target code!
 There should be a UI in terminal which shows you various statistics about the fuzzing proccess - look for the number of crashes detected.

+## Analyzing the Crashes

+- Once there is at least 1 crash shown in the UI of AFL++, hit `Ctrl + C` to exit AFL++.
+You can find the inputs that caused the program to crash by traversing to the `out/default/crashes` directory.
+- You can use a bugger, such as `gdb` or `llvm`, to figure out what part of the input actually caused the program to crash.
+There are also other directories in `out/default` that show you some information gathered during the fuzzing process - feel free to explore them.

+## Challenge: Fuzzing Problem 2

+Now that you have run AFL++ on Problem 1, we would like you to try to run AFL++ on Problem 2 without instruction from the module.
+If you get stuck, instructions on how to run AFL++ on Problem 2 will be in the `problem2-instructions` directory.

+# END OF READ THROUGH

 # Phase 3: Analyzing Codebases for potential Vulnerabilities